ChrystleMyrnaLobo/scribble/caffe.md

 - Files used cuda_9.0.176_384.81_linux.run and cudnn-9.0-linux-x64-v7.4.2.24.tgz

 ## 2. Caffe
 *Any BVLC/caffe forked repo should be similar.
-Following is for [ssd].
-For [nvcaffe], see section on nvidia digits below*
+Following is for the [ssd] repo.
+For [nvcaffe] repo, see section on nvidia digits below*
-- Clone [ssd] as ssd_caffe.
-This repo is forked from BVLC/caffe.
+- Clone the [ssd] repo as ssd_caffe.
+Note that this repo is forked from the original BVLC/caffe.
+Set this path to `$CAFFE_HOME`
-- Checkout the correct branch.
+- Checkout the correct branch (if required).
 For [ssd], `git checkout ssd`
-- Make build directory `mkdir build && cd build`
-- Create new conda env
+- Setup the virtual env.
+For conda,
 ```
 conda create -n ssd python=2.7 anaconda
 conda activate ssd